syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/item-template.md

 3. The Component and the features associated with the PDF Viewer SDK component will be presented within your PDF Viewer SDK Item template.

-4. The required Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies are added to the project from the Nuget packages reference option.
+4. The required Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies are added to the project from the NuGet packages reference option.

 5. Click **Add**, and a pop-up will appear providing information about adding Component **files** and **NuGet/Assemblies** details.